Fractured Magic: Chapter Thirteen

 “Not helpful, Roman.”

 Maebhe laughed, too, but when the sound echoed, her ears pressed flat to her head.
 She remembered what Ivey said about silence.
-They all seemed to, after that, as it fell heavy between them.
-They pressed onward, following Roman’s lead just as they had on the walk to Ivey’s.
+They all seemed to, after that, and it settled heavily between them.
+Together, they pressed onward, following Roman’s lead just as they had on the walk to Ivey’s.

 To Maebhe, it felt like hours had passed before the tunnels changed, one flowing into another: the ceilings stretched higher, the water deepened, flowed faster as more trickles from branching tunnels converged.
-Then Ivey redirected them, turning them down a narrow path — so narrow that Maebhe had to turn sideways, inching through while holding her cloak so Dinara wouldn’t step on it from behind.
-The path tilted downhill, the texture of the walls changed.
+Then Ivey redirected them, turned them down a narrow path—so narrow that Maebhe had to turn sideways, inching through while holding her cloak so Dinara wouldn’t step on it from behind.
+In that tunnel, the path tilted downhill, the texture of the walls changed.
 Smooth, vaguely slimy brick changed to rough stone that caught on Maebhe’s clothing.
-It reminded her of cave exploration; if she closed her eyes and ignored the smell, she could imagine she was in the cave systems outside Orean, Kieran right behind her.
+It reminded her of cave exploration; if she closed her eyes and ignored the smell, she could imagine she was exploring the cave systems outside Orean, Kieran right behind her.

 Then they came out the other side and found themselves in a new tunnel system entirely.
-The tiled walls struck Maebhe as old, depicting some sprawling pattern she could only see a fraction of at a time, thanks to the lantern’s light.
-It was the darkest it had been since they started their journey, no more diffused sunslight to keep them on their path.
-Maebhe took Dinara’s hand, then grabbed the back of Ivey’s jacket.
+The tiled walls struck Maebhe as old, depicting some sprawling pattern she could only see a fraction of at a time.
+It was the darkest it had been since they started their journey, no more diffused sunslight to keep them on their path, so Maebhe grabbed Dinara’s hand and the back of Ivey’s jacket.
 She’d almost grabbed Roman, instead, but something stopped her at the last moment.
-For some reason, facing the darkness felt easier than touching him.
+For some reason, even facing the darkness felt easier than touching him.

 “We’re under the bridge, in the old smuggling tunnels,” Roman whispered.
 “If we’re going to run into anyone else, it’s going to be here.
 Remember what I said back at the house: leave them to me.”